Immersions and translation structures I: The space of structures on the pointed disk: New open sets and second-countability

 It may not be true that $K_2$ is a rectangular union because $\partial K_2$ could fail to be bounded by disjoint curves.
-This can only happen if two rectangles meet only at a vertex as depicted below:
+This can only happen if some rectangles share a common vertex but are situated diagonally across from each other as depicted below:

-We can fix this problem, by adding a rectangle centered at the common vertex which is small enough to be contained in $K_3^\circ$ and only intersects $K_2$ in two rectangles containing the common vertex as a vertex.
+We can fix this problem, by adding a rectangle centered at the common vertex which is small enough to be contained in $U$ and only intersect the edges of rectangles in the set $\{R_1, \ldots, R_n\}$ in edges which contain the common vertex.

-Now suppose that $K_3 \in \cdisk(P)$.
+Now suppose that $U$ is a topological disk.
 Replacing the $K_2$ constructed above by the smallest closed disk containing $K_2$ gives the last statement.
 See Corollary \ref{cor:smallest}. \end{proof}